tfabris/BlueGigaEmpeg/README.txt

  - Note: When upgrading, there is a checkbox on the screen in the SerialDFU.exe utility which says "Factory Restore All".
 Make sure to CHECK that checkbox when doing the firmware upgrade.
+ - After the upgrade is successful, disconnect everything and cut the trace JP4 on the BetzTechnik WT32i bluetooth board.

  ----------------------------------------------------------------------
  IMPORTANT - Modifying the Arduino compiler for larger buffer size